 MedPark West, located a few hundred yards behind the hospital, is currently home to 19 offices and medical practices — drawing more than 200 employees and 1,000 visitors to the park each day.
 The hospital’s new imaging center facility is located inside the park, in addition to a surgery center, physical therapy facility and a new Veterans’ Administration Clinic.

 Tourism is Pulaski County’s largest industry.
 Lake Cumberland draws 4 million recreational visitors per year, more than Yellowstone National Park and the Grand Canyon, and is the No. 1 destination in Pulaski County.
-In 2018, visitors spent more than $119 million in Pulaski County, generating significant tax revenue and supporting more than 1,000 tourism-related jobs.
+In 2019, visitors spent more than $126 million in Pulaski County, generating significant tax revenue for the community.

 As the largest city near the water, Somerset is the Capital of Lake Cumberland.
 In addition to having the distinction as the Houseboat Capital of the World, Somerset is filled with attractions off the water.
 Wineries and craft breweries, SomerSplash Water Park, Haney’s Appledale Farm, Mill Springs Battlefield and Museum, the Twin 27 Drive-In, a variety of local restaurants and community events year-round make Somerset an outstanding vacation destination.

 SPEDA is focused on supporting initiatives that enhance the tourism experience in Somerset-Pulaski County.
 From contributing to efforts to provide easy access to popular water trails, to providing hospitality training for front-line employees, our organization recognizes the important role tourism plays in our county’s economy and is committed to helping it grow.

 A city’s downtown is the hub of its civic and social activity — and while for many years there has been a shift toward urban sprawl across the nation, a recent resurgence of downtown preservation and restoration has our community uniquely focused on ensuring its downtown is vibrant and active.